'Devastating': Luxon on 'huge spike' in ram raids as mall in his electorate targeted

 In the early hours of Tuesday, three stolen vehicles drove into east Auckland's Ormiston Town Centre shopping centre during a daring overnight ram raid in Luxon's own Botany electorate.

-Ormiston Town Centre say they are concerned about the increase in incidents after the shopping centre was targeted by thieves overnight.
+Ormiston Town Centre say they are concerned about the increase in incidents after the shopping precinct was targeted by thieves overnight.

 Speaking to the Herald, a centre management spokesperson said they will increase security measures.

-"The Centre Owners are concerned about the increase in incidents across Auckland and are increasing security measures at the centre.
+"The Centre Owners are concerned about the increase in incidents across Auckland and are increasing security measures.

 "We are working with police who are making inquiries into the incident."